khadas/khadas_docs/android/source/vim4/ExtraPowerInput.md

 {% endnote %}

 ## Overview
-Khadas VIM is designed with three power supply ports:
+Khadas VIMs is designed with three power supply ports:

 1. USB-C Port: This is used for both Power Supply and USB Data Transmission.
 2. 4-Pin VIN port which is situated near the USB-C port.